Reading courses correntemente attivi

 Assignments:

-A project development test.
-The student will design and implement a simple prototype of an application involving volumetric meshes, regarding one of the topics addressed in the course.
-The project can be done either individually or by a team of students.
+The exam is a project development test.
+The student will design and implement a simple prototype of an application task based on computer vision concerning one of the topics covered in the course.
+It can be a major development of the prototype developed in the first part of the reading course or a brand new solution to address the chosen topic.
+The project can be carried out individually or by a team of students.

 Further information: